37 Metaphors for Lost with Meaning and Examples

 7. Lost at Sea

-Meaning: Being at sea represents being adrift with no anchor, much like feeling lost without direction or control.
+Meaning: Being at sea represents being adrift with no anchor.

 Examples in Context: